PLANNING FOR THE FUTURE

 The longer duration of the Endowed Chair funding gives a unique opportunity to pursue bold and more impactful projects which aim to improve the lives of breast cancer patients. said Associate Professor Lim.

-Associate Professor Sherene LoiResearcher and oncologist
+Professor Sherene LoiResearcher and oncologist

 Peter MacCallum Cancer Centre, Melbourne